Home | Summer Camps | SummerArts

 Please note: once payment is made, we do not offer full refunds on tuition.
 Please see below for our refund policy details.

-• A $20 registration fee will be charged per student
+• Registration fee: $20 per student

 • Funding for scholarships is provided, in part, through The RiverArts Kristeen Nelson Memorial Scholarship Fund, ArtsWestchester, and by individual donations.